sasologic/trivia_app/backend/README.md

 The application does the following: -

 1. Display questions - both all questions and by category.
-Questions show the question,category and difficulty   rating and toggles the answer.
+Questions show the question, category and difficulty   rating and toggles the answer.
 2. Deletes question by its Id.
 3. Adds questions including question and answer text.
 4. Searches for questions based on case-insensitive partial text query string.